 - 1 pound bulk Italian sausage

-- 1 14.5 ounce can petite diced tomatoes do not drain
+- 14.5 ounce can petite diced tomatoes, do not drain

 - 12 cups water

-- 1 tsp fresh cracked pepper or to taste
+- 1 tsp fresh cracked black pepper or more to taste

-Brown and break up sausage in stock pot.
+- Brown and break up sausage in a stock pot.
 Add onion and garlic and cook until onion is soft and translucent.
-Add water, boullion cubes, pepper, chicken base, tomatoes and drained beans.
-Simmer for 10 minutes.
-Add spinach, simmer for a about 5 minutes more or until spinach is wilted and tender.
+Add water, bouillon cubes, pepper, chicken base, tomatoes, and drained beans.
+Simmer for 10 or 15 minutes.
+Add spinach, simmer for about 5 minutes more or until spinach is wilted and tender.